Bangladesh University of Business and Technology

 Bangladesh University of Business and Technology (বাংলাদেশ ইউনিভার্সিটি অব বিজনেস অ্যান্ড টেকনোলজি) or BUBT is a private university in Bangladesh, located in Mirpur, Dhaka, Bangladesh.
-The university was established under the Private University Act 1992.
-BUBT is regulated by the Bangladesh University Grants Commission (UGC).

-BUBT was founded in 2003 under the authority of the Private University Act and was approved by the University Grants Commission (UGC) and the Ministry of Education, Government of Bangladesh.
+BUBT was founded in 2003 under the Private University Act 1992 and was approved by the University Grants Commission (UGC) and the Ministry of Education, Government of Bangladesh.
 It was modeled after North American universities.
-It started its operation in the Dhaka Commerce College campus, the founder organization of BUBT, in 2019 campus permanently shifted.
-Now It is running its all programs in its own campus at Rupnagar R/A, Mirpur 2.
-In 2011 UGC has ranked BUBT as one of the best eight private universities.
-Around 1,000 students were awarded with their graduate and post graduate degrees in the first convocation this year (2011).
-BUBT is a member of the Association of Commonwealth Universities.
+It started its operation at the Dhaka Commerce College campus, the founder organization of BUBT, but shifted its activities in 2019.
+Now, it is running all its programs at its own campus at Rupnagar R/A, Mirpur 2.

 Campus

-Bangladesh University of Business and Technology (BUBT) is situated at Rupnagar, Mirpur-2, Dhaka, adjacent to Dhaka Commerce College, the National Zoo, Sher e Bangla National Cricket Stadium with four spacious buildings and with all facilities for higher education.
-It is surrounded by a good number of educational institutions in an excellent academic atmosphere.
-The campus of BUBT has excellent communication links from all parts of Dhaka City as well as from outside the city by cars, buses, taxies, rickshaws, etc.
+Bangladesh University of Business and Technology (BUBT) is situated at Rupnagar, Mirpur-2, Dhaka, adjacent to Dhaka Commerce College, the National Zoo, Sher e Bangla National Cricket Stadium with four buildings and with facilities for higher education.
+It is surrounded by several educational institutions.
+BUBT has its own sports complex, spanning an area of 7 acres.
+It is located in Beribadh, Mirpur, Dhaka.

 Scholarships and waivers

-There are provisions for scholarships, stipends and tuition fee waivers for the students in BUBT.
+There are provisions for scholarships, stipends, and tuition fee waivers for the students in BUBT.